Mergui Archipelago Myanmar

 – Spectacular coastal scenery, sea cliffs, sea caves, sea arches and stunning beaches.

-– 8 days on board a luxury catamaran
+– 8 days on board a luxury sailboat

 – Fantastic sea kayaking opportunities in an area that very few people have paddled.